AnnaRyb/markdownrepo/README.md

  ![screenshot](https://github.com/AnnaRyb/Screenshots/blob/main/JavaScript%20Error.png)

  You can also compare JavaScript errors with user actions on a timeline:

  ![screenshot](https://github.com/AnnaRyb/Screenshots/blob/main/Comparison.jpg)

  Scroll down to Top 10 JavaScript table to find out new, unknown and high-frequency errors, such as the one marked in red:

  ![screenshot](https://github.com/AnnaRyb/Screenshots/blob/main/Top%2010%20JavaScript%20errors1.jpg)

  **__Step 4.__**
- By clicking on the View Full Details button on the right bottom of the Top 10 JavaScript table, you can view
+ By clicking on the View Full Details button on the right bottom of the Top 10 JavaScript table, you can view such error details as page occurence, error message, stacktrace

  ![screenshot](https://github.com/AnnaRyb/Screenshots/blob/main/User%20action.png)